Ethan-denboer/workshop_input/2_introduction_xml.md

 ```
 ````

-Elements can also be empty, having tags but no content.

 ### XML Tree

 Similar to a real tree, an XML tree starts at a *root element* and branches out into *child elements*.